1. Home

 When the block opens the block title is set automatically based on the criteria selected (called standards in Mahara).
 It takes the form of ‘Annotation: Shortname of the standard’ and cannot be edited.

-Students can write their annotation which helps to connect the evidence on the page to the criteria (standard or competency) selected to associate it with in the framework.
+Students can write their annotation.
+This helps to connect the evidence on the page to the criteria (standard or competency) selected.
 The annotation is a brief statement to help assessors understand how the evidence covers the criteria.

 If students have placed the annotation block on the page, they can select the standard (criteria) with which the page shall be associated based on the SmartEvidence framework selected for the collection.
 They can change the standard until somebody leaves feedback or makes an assessment.